tom-90/RROx/plugins/map/README.md

 The **RROx Map plugin** loads the world data using the **world loader** plugin and displays it using a map.
-Note: Credit for Version #1.0.4 and previous go to "_Tom()".

-Reminder/Note: Beta Splines, Switches, and etc, remain unsupported with this version (and as such will not display on the Map).

 ![](https://raw.githubusercontent.com/tom-90/RROx/master/plugins/map/docs/map.png)